amiaiorg/ai_lib/README.md

 - **Exploration**: Encouraging innovation and new possibilities.

 ## Get Involved
-Join us in making a difference! <http://www.amiai.foundation>
+Join us in making a difference! - donate today, a new computer is in reach!

 ## Follow Us
 Stay updated with our latest news and events.